SmartGuppy/blog.smartguppy.com/_posts/2020-08-14-john-lewis.md

 ---
 published: false
+layout: post
+tags:
+  - John Lewis
+  - BLMM
+  - race
+  - equality
+author: Mr Guppy
+excerpt: >-
+  What we can learn from John Lewis, a pioneer in the modern day fight for racial justice.
+share: true
+title: Why Singaporeans need to know who John Lewis is
 ---

 “When you see something that is not right, you must say something.
 You must do something.
 Democracy is not a state.
 It is an act, and each generation must do its part to help build what we called the Beloved Community, a nation and world society at peace with itself.” - John Robert Lewis